notnotrandom/i3-external-monitor/README.md

 ## Setup

+I assume that you have `i3` properly configured.
 The first step is to run `xrandr` without arguments, in order to get a listing of connection ports (something like VGA1, DP1, HDMI1, ...).
 My assumption is that there will be a fixed set of ports to which external monitors are attached (this is always the case with laptops).
 Place those ports in the command that is used to defined the `EXT` variable (line 4, replacing the defaults, if needed).
 Note that error will ensue if there are more than one of those ports with monitors connected.
+Secondly, it is necessary to alter your `i3`'s main configuration file, adding/incorporating the two variables, mappings, and bar config blocks listed above.

 The required config is now done.
 However, it is very convenient to use an alias; if you use `bash`: